 For your site visitors, multi-step forms offer a psychological benefit.
 A form with several short steps seems less daunting than a single form with an endless number of fields.
 This can improve the user experience, reduce form abandonment, and result in more conversions.

 Advanced form solutions, like Digioh’s multi-step form builder, can also capture data at every step of the process.
 That way, even if a visitor doesn’t complete the final step, you still have the information submitted from previous steps.
-With this data, you can invite users to complete their profile on their next visit to your site, or even send a follow-up email nudging them towards action.
+With this data, you can invite users to complete their profile on their next visit to your site, or even send a follow-up email nudging them towards the next action.

 Multi-Step Forms vs. Single-Step Forms